Season 1897/98

 Queen's Park's first match of the new season was against Kirkcaldy FC on Saturday 4 September 1897 at Newtown Park in the Fife town.
 Queen's took an early lead through Davidson "Dyke" Berry but a Davidson header drew the sides level.
 Berry regained the lead for the Spiders and then Bob McColl ran the length of the field to extend the advantage.
 Dyke Berry then competed his hat trick before Cairns pulled a goal back to make the half-time score 4-2 for Queen's.
 In the second period, Bob McColl made the score 5-2.
 Cairns then scored his second for the hosts but, before the end, Queen's Park were on target again, after being awarded a free kick at close quarters, to make the final result 6-3.

 A week later, Queen's Park had their first home game of the season with Dumbarton the visitors to Hampden Park.
 The Spiders suffered an unexpected defeat.
 Queen's started the game with ten men due to Tom Murray failing to appear.
 Eventually, Burnett appeared to take his place at full back.
-Bob McColl hit the bar for Queen's but it was Dumbarton who took an early lead through either Cole or MacFarlane.
-The Spiders equalised in 40 minutes through either Dyke Berry or Robert Lambie but, almost immediately, either MacFarlane or Speedie put Dumbarton back in the lead.
-Just on the interval, James Irons fell heavily and broke his arm just above the wrist.
+Bob McColl hit the bar for Queen's but it was Dumbarton who took an early lead through MacFarlane.
+The Spiders equalised in 40 minutes through Dyke Berry but, almost immediately, either MacFarlane or Speedie put Dumbarton back in the lead.
+Just on the interval, James Irons fell heavily and fractured his elbow.
 He was taken to the Victoria Infirmary.
-The ten men played well in the second half and Robert Lambie brought the sides level with a penalty kick.
+The ten men played well in the second half and Bob McColl brought the sides level with a penalty kick.
 However, with 15 minutes to go, James Allison had to go off, leaving Queen's Park with nine men.
-Dumbarton took full advantage and a William Speedie strike and John Ritchie own goal gave the Sons of the Rock a 4-2 victory.
+Dumbarton took full advantage and a William Speedie strike and a John Ritchie own goal gave the Sons of the Rock a 4-2 victory.

 Queen's Park - Season 1897/98